ychichon/meta-api-contact-centre-pipeline/README.md

 Created an internal dashboard for the fundraising team to monitor:
 - Daily engagement and reach by source (paid vs organic)
 - Performance trends across the campaign lifecycle
-- New vs returning contacs
+- New vs returning contacts
 - Real-time campaign tracking for support decisions

 *(Visual previews and logic diagrams available upon request.)*